0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

 I am currently a first-year PhD student in Institute of Intelligent Computing at Shanghai Jiao Tong University.
 I'm very proud to be advised by [Prof. Yinyu Ye](https://web.stanford.edu/~yyye/) and [Prof. Dongdong Ge](https://www.acem.sjtu.edu.cn/en/faculty/gedongdong.html).
 Prior to this, I obtained my bachelar’s degree from [China University of Petroleum, Beijing](https://www.cup.edu.cn/) and my master's degree from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), where I was advised by [Prof. Wei Cai](https://faculty.washington.edu/weicaics/).

-I am deeply passionate about the intersection of technology and finance, and firmly believe that technology-driven finance will revolutionize the financial industry. **Specifically, my research interests center on the application of artificial intelligence (large language models, deep learning and machine learning) and blockchain (decentralized computing, smart contract and cryptocurrency) in finance.**
+I am deeply passionate about the intersection of technology and finance, and firmly believe that technology-driven finance will revolutionize the financial industry. **Specifically, my research interests center on the application of machine learning (large language models, deep learning and optimization) and blockchain (decentralized computing, smart contract and cryptocurrency) in finance.**

 I possess strong programming skills and take pleasure in coding.
 I am a gold medalist in the Asian regional contest of the [International Collegiate Programming Contest](https://icpc.global/)(ACM-ICPC).